fooof-tools/DevelopmentalDemo/README.md

 All examples require the [specparam](https://github.com/fooof-tools/fooof) module.

-Additional required Python modules are listed in `requirements.txt` file, and can be installed via
+Additional required Python modules are listed in `requirements.txt` file, and can be installed in the Terminal via
 ```
 pip install -r requirements.txt
 ```
-in the Terminal.

 The R example requires [R](https://www.r-project.org/), including the following modules: